TheForgotensoul/Edith-Virtual-Assistant/README.md

                 Talk to EDITH: do you know anything / edith do you know anything

                 Tells a joke:
-                Talk to EDITH: joke/tell me a joke
+                Talk to EDITH: joke / tell me a joke

                 Standard replies for silly questions:
                 Talk to EDITH : you are dumb

                 System operations:
-                ## Be alert while using this commands and unsaved data will to lost.
+                ## Be alert while using this commands any unsaved data will to lost.
                 Talk to EDITH: Shutdown / logout / restart

                 Quit th program: